anitaposch/learn-bitcoin/manuscript/400-Wallets.md

 Some hardware wallets (none of the above) use Bluetooth as a connection method.
 I advise against this because Bluetooth technology is considered relatively unsafe.
 It is better to connect the hardware wallet with the supplied USB cable.

 Never buy a hardware wallet from strangers on eBay or Amazon.
 And of course, don't buy it second hand.
 Always purchase it directly from the manufacturer's website, the manufacturers Amazon page or a dealer you trust.
 Make sure that the device is sealed as stated on the manufacturers website.
 Most of the above recommended devices have tamper-evident packaging to make sure that the device is used for the first time and has not been manipulated.
 Ledger deliberately chooses not to use anti tamper seals on its packaging because they can potentially be counterfeited.
 Genuine Ledger devices contain a secure chip that prevents physical tampering and allows users to verify the software and hardware integrity using Ledger's guides.
+In any case: no manufacturer is sending the seed with the device!

 In addition to the device, the vendor provides wallet software to manage your coins.
 For privacy reasons many users take the vendor wallet only to do the initialization and backup of the device (write down the seed) and for firmware updates.
 After that they use a wallet like Electrum for managing the coins.